va7sdf/artbergmann/news/1995-1999/_posts/1996-11-03-gimme-a-break.markdown

 ---
 title: gimme a break
-article_author:
+article_author: mike roberts
-article_publication:
+article_publication: the province
-article_date:
+article_date: november 3, 1996
 ---
-The Province / Sunday, November 3, 1996 / by Mike Roberts

 He's been called an enigma and a genius, arrogant and unreliable.
 He's been spotted in soup lines and dumpsters; holding court in the classiest lounges and most exclusive music-awards parties.

 And he's had more record labels than I've had hot dinners.